The Currency of Heaven

 "Only one life, 'twill soon be past; Only what's done for Christ will last."

-When my brother-in-law Jim was 18, he was diagnosed with a malignant brain tumor and told he only had a few months to live.
-The Lord had other plans though, and following treatment, Jim lived a full life for the next twenty-two years.
+When my brother-in-law, Jim, was 18, he was diagnosed with a malignant brain tumor and told he only had a few months to live.
+The Lord had other plans though, and following treatment, Jim lived a full life for the next 22 years.
 In the summer of 2004, the tumor unexpectedly returned, and in time it became clear that medical treatments weren't going to save him.
-Again he was told that only a few short months remained, and this time it was true.
+Again he was told that only a few short months remained.
+This time it was true.

-At his memorial service, the pastor noted that he would be preaching a salvation message, because that's what Jim had wanted.
-Later in the service, an opportunity was given for people to speak about Jim.
+At his memorial service, the pastor gave friends and family an opportunity to people to speak about Jim.
 One by one, people shared brief stories they remembered.
 And like colors being added to a canvas, a portrait began to emerge.

 Reflecting later I thought, "That's exactly what Jim would've wanted his memorial service to be like."
-Not for superficial reasons like who had come, or which songs had been chosen, but because of the way he was remembered.
-Jim's outward conduct during life reflected the inner values that were most important to him.
-As a result, even as we remembered his past, the memories he left with us kept pointing us towards his future.
+Even as we remembered his past, the memories he left with us kept pointing us toward his future.

 I love the story of Alfred Nobel, as related by Randy Alcorn in his book The Treasure Principle: